CaptainCrouton89/dnd_helper/README.md

 ## Installing
 Download code, navigate to it in terminal, and run `./INSTALL.sh`.
 If you get a permissions error, run `chmod +x ./INSTALL.sh`, then try again.
 You should now be good to go.
-You can open your terminal, and type `gen -h` to see the available options.
+If you open a new terminal window, you will be able to use the `gen` command to generate things.
+Just type `gen -h` to see the available options.

 ## Features
 5 primary tools built into the app: